BearlyFunctional/on-the-line/README.md

 Powered by a MERN stack architecture, our single-page application leverages React for an intuitive front-end experience, further enhanced by the elegance of Tailwind CSS/components/UI for design consistency and flexibility, while harnessing the power of GraphQL with Node.js and Express.js for efficient server-side operations.
 Data persistence is ensured through the utilization of MongoDB and Mongoose ODM, while AWS S3 serves as our reliable cloud server solution, ensuring seamless scalability and data management.

+Seperation of tasks:

+Ivana:
+- all front-end aspects
+- inital mongoose/grapql setup with login/sign up abilties
+- initially implemeted multer to store images
+- then set up the cloud server (to store images) & connected it to front end

+Henry:
+- mostly backend
+- expanded on models to include Post and Comments
+- expanded on resolvers and typeDefs to include Post and Comments functionality
+- expanded on mutations and queries (on the front-end) to include the Posts and Comments functionality

 screenshots:

 signup page: